 all forms of bullying between children and young people.
 The Anti-Bullying Alliance coordinate Anti-Bullying Week each November and support schools and the wider children's workforce to challenge bullying behaviour throughout the year.
 To find out more about the Anti-Bullying Alliance free School and College Network and to access online training and a wealth of resources visit www.anti-bullyingalliance.org.uk

 "There is no doubt that film can shock us, move us and challenge how we see ourselves and others.
-Anti-Bullying Week, coordinated by the Anti-Bullying Alliance, is from the 1317 November with the theme ‘All Different/ All Equal'.
-The key aim of the week is to encourage children, teachers and parents to celebrate what makes us all different and to create environments where young people can be themselves free from bullying.
+Anti-Bullying Week, coordinated by the Anti-Bullying Alliance and aims to encourage children, teachers and parents to celebrate what makes us all different and to create environments where young people can be themselves free from bullying.
 Film has a vital role to play in inspiring change and encouraging us to see that even though we may just be one person we can make all the difference.
 This is why we are proud to work in partnership with Into Film who provide schools with the resources they need to bring the subject of bullying to life through film."
 Martha Evans, National Coordinator, Anti-Bullying Alliance.

 We love to hear how educators have used our resources.Contact us